ktoso/rx-wiki/Writing-operators-for-2.0.md

 In this article, I'll describe the how-to's from the perspective of a developer who skipped the 1.x knowledge base and basically wants to write operators that conforms the Reactive-Streams specification as well as RxJava 2.x's own extensions and additional expectations/requirements.

+## Warning on internal components

+RxJava has several hundred public classes implementing various operators and helper facilities.
+Since there is no way to hide these in Java 6-8, the general contract is that anything below `io.reactivex.internal` is considered private and subject to change without warnings.
+It is not recommended to reference these in your code (unless you contribute to RxJava itself) and must be prepared that even a patch change may shuffle/rename things around in them.
+That being said, they usually contain valuable tools for operator builders and as such are quite attractive to use them in your custom code.

 # Atomics, serialization, deferred actions

 As RxJava itself has building blocks for creating reactive dataflows, its components have building blocks as well in the form of concurrency primitives and algorithms.
 Many refer to the book [Concurrency in Practice](https://www.amazon.com/Java-Concurrency-Practice-Brian-Goetz/dp/0321349601) for learning the fundamentals needed.
 Unfortunately, other than some explanation of the Java Memory Model, the book lacks the techniques required for developing operators for RxJava 1.x and 2.x.